HTBox/allReady/README.md

 Also we have a guide on setting up git for open source projects like allReady that can help you get started making contributions.
 You can find the [guide in our docs folder](https://github.com/HTBox/allReady/blob/master/docs/git/gitprocess.md) and it also reference a number of blog posts written with additional information on contributing to projects like ours.

 Thank you for considering supporting this open source project for humanitarian support.

-##Upcoming Code-A-Thons
-We're excited to have a number of code-a-thons in the coming months where contributors new and old can get together and contribute to allReady.

-**Monday, January 16th 2017 - Tuesday, January 17th 2017**
-***London, UK***
-Join Richard Campbell and Bill Wagner at the NDC London Humanitarian Toolbox 2-day workshop.
-Sign up at [ndc-london.com](http://ndc-london.com/workshop/humanitarian-toolbox/)